-Sub- section Summary of assessment tes st Where this was observed in the WRP package Justification Assessment outcome The Authority is satisfied that the requirement has been met. (b) the views of local communities in relation to environmental watering True WRP s.
+10.26 Subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome The Authority has also undertaken a comparison of the draft LTWP 2018 and final LTWP 2020 and can confirm there are no material differences relevant to the proposed WRP.
+The Authority is satisfied that the requirement has been met. (b) the views of local communities in relation to environmental True WRP ss.
 1.7 Schedule C Text for accreditation in s.
 1.7 relates to s.
-10.26(2)(b) and refers to Schedule C. Examination of the cited material confirms that it describes the consultation undertaken in the preparation of the proposed WRP, including in relation to environmental watering in the context of groundwater management.
+10.26(2)(b) and refers to Schedule C. watering Examination of the cited material confirms that it describes the consultation undertaken in the preparation of the proposed WRP, including in relation to environmental watering in the context of groundwater management.
 The Authority is satisfied that the requirement has been met.